 Coupled Ground State Energy:

-It is one of the suggested possible cause in understanding the Casimir Effect that is based on canonical macroscopic quantum electrodynamics.
-There may exist a vacuum of a coupled system which detects the properties of an electromagnetic field that will give rise to force.
+It is one of the suggested possible causes in understanding the Casimir Effect that is based on canonical macroscopic quantum electrodynamics.
+There may exist a vacuum of a coupled system that detects the properties of an electromagnetic field that will give rise to force.
 Casimir force is characterized by a property of a coupled system wherein the synergy between the two plates is mediated by the zero-point fields.

-Applications of Casimir Forces:
+Applications of Casimir Forces